Ascend/pytorch/docs/en/installation_guide/compilation_installation_using_source_code.md

         Change the torch_npu package name in the command based on your actual situation.

-    6. Install the dependency file requirements.txt from the pytorch directory in the runtime environment.

-        ```bash
-        pip3 install -r requirements.txt
-        ```

 - **Method 2: Physical Machine and Virtual Machine Scenarios**

     1. Install system dependencies.

-        1. Based on the operating system type, select the corresponding command to install the required dependencies.
+        Based on the operating system type, select the corresponding command to install the required dependencies.

             - openEuler, CentOS, Kylin, BCLinux, UOS V20, AntOS, AliOS, CTyunOS, CULinux, Tlinux, MTOS, vesselOS: